 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children/young people are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support and protection.

-At Amble Links First School pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
+At Amble Links pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
 Children are taught to recognise when they are at risk and how to get help when they need it.

-The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding partnership (NSSP)
+The procedures contained in this policy apply to all staff volunteers, visitors and governors and are consistent with those of the local safeguarding partnership (NSSP)

-Policy principles
+Policy Principles

-- The welfare of the child is paramount - All children and young people, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm

-• Pupils and staff involved in child protection issues will receive appropriate support
+- The welfare of the child is paramount - All children and young people, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm - The school assesses the risks and issues in the wider community when considering the wellbeing of its pupils - Pupils and staff involved in child protection issues will receive appropriate support

-Policy aims
+Policy Aims